FZJ-JSC/tutorial-multi-gpu/README.md

 ## Setup

 The tutorial is an interactive tutorial with introducing lectures and practical exercises to apply knowledge.
+The exercises have been derived from the Jacobi solver implementations available in [NVIDIA/multi-gpu-programming-models](https://github.com/NVIDIA/multi-gpu-programming-models).

 Curriculum: